roseswe/cvspurger/cvspurger.md

 ## Features

 - **Selective Processing:** Process all files (in the current directory) or a specific file.
-- **Clear Console Output:** Provides detailed feedback using UTF-8 charsacters on the purging process.
+- **Clear Console Output:** Provides detailed feedback using UTF-8 characters on the purging process.
 - **Lightweight & Efficient:** Quickly reduces CVS repository size without manual intervention.